 Effect to be monitored Indicator Target/ Data Source Performance Commentary The new development promoted through the LDP will lead to the removal of soil from the land.
-Total area of contaminated land To reduce the area of contamination year on year GREEN Land remediation on sites allocated in the LDP was carried out on 0.78 ha of land for a food store at the Former Gasworks, Prestatyn and 1.73ha for retail development at Station Yard, Denbigh.
+Total area of contaminated land Green Land remediation on sites allocated in the LDP was carried out on 0.78 ha of land for a food store at the Former Gasworks, Prestatyn and 1.73ha for retail development at Station Yard, Denbigh.
 Where development has yet to commence, this will be controlled through the use of conditions attached to the planning permission.
 The new development promoted through the LDP will lead to the removal of soil from the land.
-Total area remediated as part of new development To remediate all areas of contamination to a satisfactory standard when required by new development GREEN Where development has yet to commence, remediation will be controlled through the use of conditions attached to the planning permission.
+Total area remediated as part of new development To remediate all areas of contamination to a satisfactory standard when required by new development Green Where development has yet to commence, remediation will be controlled through the use of conditions attached to the planning permission.
 The new development promoted through the LDP will lead to the removal of soil from the land.
-Soil management methodology Positive mitigation of and reuse/replacement of soil GREEN Where development has yet to commence, remediation will be controlled through the use of conditions attached to the planning permission.
+Soil management methodology Positive mitigation of and reuse/replacement of soil Green Where development has yet to commence, remediation will be controlled through the use of conditions attached to the planning permission.